 Giving back has many benefits!
-If you don't itemize your taxes, charitable cash contributions up to $300 ($600 if your filing status is married filing jointly) can be claimed as a deduction.
+If you itemize your taxes, you can typically deduct up to 60 percent of your adjusted gross income through charitable donations; however, this percentage may be lower depending on the organization and type of contribution.
 Charities must be paid to qualified organizations like churches, nonprofit schools and hospitals, and war veterans’ groups8.

 The home mortgage interest paid on the first $750,000 ($375,000 if married filing separately) can be claimed.
 In order to benefit from this deduction, you'll need to itemize your tax return9.